Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Study Setup

 \subsection{Data Collection Procedure}

 \HF contains tens of thousands of \dmodels for dozens of tasks.
-We outline the three steps that we follow in order to obtain our dataset from the model registry: \begin{itemize} \item \textbf{Step 1: NLP Model Information Extraction:} We conducted a comprehensive extraction of NLP models from \HF, facilitated by the HfApi Client\footnote{https://huggingface.co/docs/huggingface\_hub/package\_reference/hf\_api}.
-Following a structured procedure for data collection, as depicted in \Cref{framework}, we obtained a total of 196,211 NLP models extracted as of March 17, 2024.
+We outline the three steps that we follow in order to obtain our dataset from the model registry:

-\item \textbf{Step 2: Filter NLP models with identifiable base models:} In this step, we aim to focus on models that clearly indicate their \bases, as these models typically inherit the characteristics of their \bases, including parameter sizes and generative capabilities.
-We filter out models without documented \bases to concentrate on those with explicitly stated \bases, which enables a more precise examination of prevalent \bases and their variants.
-However, it is important to note that certain \bases, such as Llama2, Gemma, and Mistral are \bases themselves and do not have other \bases.
-These \bases are not automatically accessible through the HfAPI we used, and access to them requires manual authentication, which is impractical given the large number of inaccessible models.
-Additionally, models requiring manual authentication were excluded from consideration, as access to them depends on the repository owner's approval.
-For practicality, we focused on open and readily available models, allowing for a more seamless and efficient filtering process.
-Filtering by \bases we retain 52,227 variants that exhibit the characteristics of these root \bases.
+\begin{itemize} \item \textbf{Step 1: NLP Model Information Extraction:} We conducted a comprehensive extraction of NLP models from \HF, facilitated by the HfApi Client\footnote{https://huggingface.co/docs/huggingface\_hub/package\_reference/hf\_api}.
+Following a structured procedure for data collection, as depicted in \Cref{framework}, we obtained a total of 196,211 NLP models extracted as of March 17, 2024. \item \textbf{Step 2: Filter NLP models without identifiable base models:} In this step, we aim to focus on models that clearly indicate their base models, as these models typically inherit the characteristics of their base models, including parameter sizes and generative capabilities.
+Since this step is not straightforward, we explain our approach in detail in the next section.
+During this process, we filtered out 143,184 (72.97\% of 196,211) models, resulting in 53,027 models.
+This step was necessary to ensure that we focus our analysis on models with traceable lineage, which are more likely to be robust, mature, and widely used.
+By doing so, we minimize the likelihood of including experimental or toy models that may lack broader applicability or relevance.
+However, it is important to note that certain base models, such as Llama2, Gemma, and Mistral, are base models themselves and do not have other base models.
+These base models are not automatically accessible through the HfAPI we used, and access to them requires manual authentication, which is impractical given the large number of inaccessible models.
+As a result, 1,497 (1\% of 143,184) models requiring manual authentication were excluded from consideration, as access to them depends on the repository owner’s approval.
+Instead, for practicality, we focused on open and readily available models, allowing for a more seamless and efficient filtering process.
+As a result, after Step 2, we retained 53,027 variants that exhibit the characteristics of these base models and their accessible configurations.